amirf2/tinyurl-server/README.md

 > a Node.js Server, that provides shortening url service

 ## Live Demo
-To see the app in action, go to [TinyUrl](https://tinyurl3.herokuapp.com/)
+To see the server in action, go to [TinyUrl](https://tinyurl3.herokuapp.com/)

 ## Installation